-Salt Lake City joins founding partners Salt Lake County, University of Utah, Utah Department of Transportation, Utah Transit Authority and Wasatch Front Regional Council in officially designating 2013 as "Year of the Bike" to recognize and promote the many bicycle events, programs, and infrastructure projects happening in the Salt Lake region in the coming year.
+Salt Lake City joined partners Salt Lake County, University of Utah, Utah Department of Transportation, Utah Transit Authority, Wasatch Front Regional Council, Davis County and the National Park Service in officially designating 2013 as "Year of the Bike" to recognize and promote the many bicycle events, programs, and infrastructure projects happening in the Salt Lake region in 2013.

 Check out this video of the announcement.

 Over the past few years, bicycling in the Salt Lake area has increased dramatically.
-In 2013, the Salt Lake region is poised to cross a tipping point for bicycle use, with a multitude of programs and infrastructure planned for the coming months.
+In 2013, the Salt Lake region crossed a tipping point for bicycle use, with a multitude of programs and infrastructure planned for the coming months.
 Find out more about each of the events, programs, and projects below.

 Support Year of the Bike

-Sign the pledge to support better bicycling in our region.
+People from all over Utah signed a pledge to support better bicycling in Utah.

 "I support bicycling.
 I support bicycling for everyday trips and for fun.
 I support bicycling on city streets, scenic roads, bike paths and trails.
 I value safe and comfortable bicycle routes that accommodate people of all ages and abilities.
 I support involving new people and communities in bicycling, through education and promotion.
 I recognize the many benefits of bicycling, including the benefits to drivers.
 I believe that bicycling improves air quality and health and strengthens my community.
 That is why I pledge my support for better bicycling throughout the region.
 I believe that together we can make our community a better place to ride."